 Everything is displayed in abundance beneath the brightly glowing fluorescent lighting of each stall.
 Between some carts were small tables where you could sit down and eat before moving to the next tasty treat.

-Although the market is mainly only food, in the middle is book stall selling a random assortment of titles.
+Although the market is mainly only for food, in the middle is a bookstall selling a random assortment of titles.

 Brightly coloured candied fruit brings out the inner child in everyone.

 This young woman looked somewhat lost in her work, perhaps wishing she was elsewhere.

 How about some BBQ pig intestines on a stick?

 Or an encounter with the Taipei equivalent or Gordon Ramsay – this guy was in the zone with his noodle skills!